 Truceteachers.org has an excellent guide with ideas for toy buying during the Christmas season.
 Some of their suggestions are be thoughtful, plan a family experience together like going for a hike, a bike ride, or helping out a neighbor and be creative.

-Believe it or not kids enjoy gifts their family or friends have made far more than expensive store bought ones so here are a few things to think about.
+And some ideas for families and kids from The Overflow Project on how to simplify their toys.
+Believe it or not kids enjoy gifts their family or friends have made far more than expensive store bought ones.

-Only give gifts of home made toys and or crafts, or those that are locally made.
+Only give gifts of home made toys and or crafts

 Give toys away at Christmas rather than accumulating more.